tsonga12/tsonga12.github.io/README.md

 ![New file](Images/saveREADME.png)

 ### Upload resume to the repository that just created
+  It's time to upload the resume to the repository with the name "index.md".
+The reason behind the name is when adding the Jekyll theme afterwards, the theme will be applied to the index.md file only.
+Follow the steps below to upload the resume to the repository.
+1.

 ### Format the resume using Jekyll theme chosen from GitHub Pages settings